-One day, I looked back over the last two years of my life since graduating college, and only a handful of things stuck out as clear, joyful memories.
+One day, I looked back over my life, and only a handful of things stuck out as clear, joyful memories.
 The rest was a blur.
 What had I done with all my time?
 Seriously, where did it all go?
-I knew I did something with it all, but I couldn't figure out how I had spent it all and then managed to forget what I had spent it doing.

 That's when it dawned on me-- it was spent on the ordinary days.
 The going to work, making dinner, running errands kind of days.
-And there was no joy or meaning found in them.
-They all blended together in their meaninglessness when I looked back upon them.
+They all blended together when I looked back upon them.
 I knew there had been moments and days of joy, celebration, and accomplishment, but I couldn't see much of that in hindsight.
-All I could see was a job that didn't bring me joy or challenge me in the right ways, a lack of real community, and a dull routine that revolved only around me.
+All I could see was a job that didn't bring me joy or challenge me in the right ways, a lack of real community, a house that was far from a dream home, and a dull routine that revolved only around me.

 I didn't want to keep living like that.
-I wanted to live purposefully, although I had no idea what that really meant.
-I just knew there was more to life than the "life" I was living.
-What I called life was missing something so critical that it didn't feel like a whole life, only a partial one, like a vital piece of the puzzle was hiding under one of the couch cushions.
+I wanted to live purposefully, loving my right-now life, although I had no idea what that really meant.
+I just knew there was more to life than the life I was living.
+What I called "life" was missing something so critical that it didn't feel like a whole life, only a partial one, like a vital piece of the puzzle was hiding under one of the couch cushions.

 I did a lot of reading (like I'm apt to do), and had several deep, introspective conversations with a good friend who was in the same boat.
 We drew up manifestos for our lives, deciding we wanted to live them intentionally.
 We were going to live the lives we wanted, creating them by focusing on the things that were most important to us and making decisions based on our values and knowing what we're aiming for.